sebastien-zhou/documentation-ia-product/documentation/igrc-platform/collect-wizard/collect-wizard-mapping.md

 To delete an attribute mapping double-click on the link.

-The editor includes the follwing:
+The editor includes the following:

 1. Discovery attributes: The list of import, calculated and silo attributes
 2. Ledger attributes: list of attributes existing in the data cube corresponding to the selected entity